 Colin’s Long and Winding Road to becoming a Psychologist.

 Client’s sometime ask me how I came to be a Psychologist?
 I will sometimes give them a “potted” history of how this came about.
-I may also say how some years ago it was the subject of my “Icebreaker” (1st) speech when I got involved with the public speaking group Toastmasters.
+I may also say how some years ago it was the subject of my “Icebreaker” (1st) speech when I first got involved with the public speaking group Toastmasters.

 So rather than spend time in the therapeutic hour, talking about my background and experience, (using up the client’s time) I thought I’d write this blog, for those who may be interested.